jaredallard/ingress-anubis/README.md

 In line with the above goals, the following limitations are currently
 present:

-- When an ingress is deleted, garbage collection of the created resources is not done (WIP)
 - An ingress with more than one target will only point to the first found target.
 This is because anubis only supports one target and this controller only manages one instance of anubis per ingress, currently.